Dormiveglia1/python_QR_code/README.md

 # python_QR_code
 Use Python to generate QR code for websites

-Simple application of pillow and twinker
+Simple application of pillow and tinker